gurkaran321/HTML-MDN/README.md

 # HTML-MDN
-The MDN documentatio divides learning HTML into 3 Modules namely :
+The MDN documentation divides learning HTML into 3 Modules namely :

 **1.Introduction to HTML**